 The homegrown systems are also not as agile as some of the modern cloud ERP systems such as Infor CloudSuite Industrial (Syteline) and Acumatica.
 They could also be very expensive.
 This is why these companies look for a new ERP system when their homegrown system becomes too expensive or limiting.

-This is also among one of the chief reasons why companies look for a new ERP system.
-For example, Macola and Infor Point.Man are expected to go out of support very soon and most businesses who were on these systems would need to find a new home.
+This is also among one the chief reasons why companies look for a new ERP system.
+For example, Macola and Infor Point.Man are expected to go out of support very soon and most businesses that were on these systems would need to find a new home.

 This reason is similar to the homegrown case but the difference here is that you might be on another ERP system such as Microsoft GP or SAP Business One with significant customization by the reseller that may have become expensive to maintain over time due to hardware costs, maintenance, and upgrades required.